Vince Dooley: Awards and honors

 Dooley was inducted in the Georgia Sports Hall of Fame in 1978, the Alabama Sports Hall of Fame in 1984, and the College Football Hall of Fame in 1994.
 He was conferred the Amos Alonzo Stagg Award, presented by the American Football Coaches Association in 2001.
 Two years later, the U.S. Sports Academy presented Dooley with the Carl Maddox Sport Management Award, an award given annually to an individual for contribution to the growth and development of sports through management practices.
 In 2004, Dooley was enshrined into UGA's Circle of Honor, which is the school's highest tribute to former athletes and coaches.
 Dooley received the Homer Rice Award, the highest honor given by the Division I-A Athletic Directors Association, in September 2007.

 Dooley was inducted as a Georgia Trustee in 2011.
 Conferred by the Georgia Historical Society, in conjunction with the Governor of Georgia, to individuals whose accomplishments and community service reflect the ideals of the founding body of Trustees, which governed the Georgia colony from 1732 to 1752.
 He was inducted into the Marine Corps Sports Hall of Fame in July 2012.
 Six years later, the Georgia Historical Society established the Vincent J. Dooley Distinguished Fellows Program in honor of Dooley.
 It was designed to accomplish two goals consistent with Dooley's life and legacy – recognizing senior scholars in the field of history and mentoring and developing emerging historians.
 Historian David Blight and author Rick Atkinson have been named Vincent J. Dooley Distinguished Teaching Fellows.

-On September 7, 2019, the football field at the University of Georgia was renamed "Dooley Field" in honor of the coach.
+On September 7, 2019, the football field at the University of Georgia's Sanford Stadium was renamed "Dooley Field" in honor of the coach.